ZhangxiangHu-Ripple/XRPL-specs/XLS-zkLightclient/README.md

 along with its associated validity proof $p$ and relay $(b, p)$ to xClient. xClient verifies the proof and updates its state by appending the new header to the header list.

+### 1.1.
+Changes to the XRPL and Rippled
+This proposal does not introduce any change to XRPL infrastructure.
+If instantiating an XRPL full node with a validator or a tracking server, then a new RPC method `inclusionProof` should be provided by Rippled.
+This method has no effect on consensus or transaction processing, thus requires no amendment.

 <!--
   This section is optional.